GustavoMoreiraPT/CheckoutOrderApi/README.md

 For this demo, 2 costumers have been added by default, which should be used in order to create new orders (By default, there is no way to add new customers unless we manually changed the code.)
-Note: the email and password are there just to add aditional information and to look real, because they will never be used (For now).
+Note: the email and password are there just to add additional information and to look real, because they will never be used (For now).

 Customer number 1: